romanchaa997/Audityzer/docs/codecov-integration.md

-# Codecov Integration for Web3FuzzForge
+# Codecov Integration for Audityzer

-This guide explains how the Web3FuzzForge project is integrated with Codecov for tracking test results and coverage.
+This guide explains how the Audityzer project is integrated with Codecov for tracking test results and coverage.

 ## Overview